-The talk tune command allows you to turn link-layer acknowledgments on or off on a per-radio basis (on is the default setting).
+The talk tune command allows you to turn link-layer acknowledgments on or off on a per-radio basis.
 If you enable link-layer acknowledgments, the receiving node must acknowledge every frame it receives.
 If the sending node does not receive an acknowledgment, it resends the frame.
 The iface-name argument is the symbolic name for the radio interface you are configuring.
 If you specify the talk tune acks command without any arguments, the status of link-layer acknowledgments on all radios displays.

-Caution If you turn link-layer acknowledgments off or on, you must turn them off or on for all Wireless Routers that communicate within your internetwork.
+Caution If you turn link-layer acknowledgments on, you must turn them on for all Wireless Routers that communicate within your internetwork.

-SEE ALSO talk debug, talk radio, talk show
+talk debug, talk radio, talk show

-A.44 TCP
+A.42 TCP